 - New entrants.
 How are non-bank entrants transforming the customer experience and reshaping the domestic and international payments markets?
 How should banks be responding?

-Miguel-Ángel Rodríguez-Sola, Advisory Board Member, Digital Leaders; former Chief Executive, Digital and Transformation Division, and former Executive Committee Member, Lloyds Banking Group
+Miguel-Ángel Rodríguez-Sola, former Chief Executive, Digital and Transformation Division, Lloyds Banking Group; and Advisory Board Member, Digital Leaders

 10:25amPanel discussion: Financing SMEs in the UAE, and lessons to be learned from other countries